 UK watchdog fines Aberdeen Asset Management 7 million pounds

-LONDON (Reuters) - Britain's markets watchdog has fined Aberdeen Asset Management 7.2 million pounds ($11.2 million) for failing to segregate clients' money from its own over three years to 2011.
+LONDON, Sept 3 (Reuters) - Britain's markets watchdog has fined Aberdeen Asset Management 7.2 million pounds ($11.2 million) for failing to protect client money properly over three years to 2011.

-The FCA said the asset manager, one of Europe's largest, failed to identify and properly protect uninvested customer money it placed in money market deposits with third party banks between September 2008 and August 2011 to earn short-term interest.
+The Financial Conduct Authority said the asset manager failed to identify and properly protect customer money placed in money market deposits with third party banks between Sept.
+2008 and Aug.
+2011.

-The average daily balance affected by the breach of FCA rules was 685 million pounds.
+The average daily balances affected by the breach of FCA rules was 685 million pounds.

 "Proper handling of client money is essential in ensuring that markets function effectively.
-Where they fall short of our standards, firms should expect the FCA to step in and take action to avoid a poor outcome for their clients, and ultimately, consumers," FCA Director of Enforcement, Tracey McDermott said in a statement on Tuesday.
+Where they fall short of our standards, firms should expect the FCA to step in and take action to avoid a poor outcome for their clients, and ultimately, consumers," FCA director of enforcement, Tracey McDermott said in a statement.

-The company, which had 170 billion pounds under management in 2011, said it regrets what happened and that no clients suffered any loss from the breaches.
+The company said it regrets what happened and that no clients sufered any loss from the breaches.